yannick-cw/blog/src/blog-posts/Vim:_Search_for_visual_selection.md

 keystrokes: `*`

-But unfortunately if you to the same on a visual selection of multiple words it searches only for the word under the cursor as well, but not for the whole selection.
+But unfortunately if you do the same on a visual selection of multiple words it searches only for the word under the cursor as well, but not for the whole selection.

 The [visual star plugin](https://github.com/bronson/vim-visual-star-search) is very nice for exactly that feature.